 God wants us to know we are saved.
 He does not want us wondering or hoping, but knowing that we have eternal life.
 We have done nothing to earn this, but then again, what did the angels do to earn their place in heaven?
 Nothing!
 They were just created there.
 Before and after sin and the cross, life has always been a free gift and always will be.

 Key Question: “If you were to stand before God and He asked you why He should allow you into His kingdom what would you say?”

 Please assure your Bible student that this is a hypothetical question.
 God wants you in His kingdom and won’t be saying, “Why should I let you in?”
 He wants you in!

-For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
-Ephesians 2:8-9
+For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
+Ephesians 2:8-9 NKJV

 Key Thought: “Why do I need grace?”

 for all have sinned and fall short of the glory of God Romans 3:23 NKJV

 Key Thought: “What are the wages of sin?

 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 Romans 6:23 NKJV